ANISH3110/DEMO/README.md

                             ROLEMODEL
 my rolemodel is sachin
-becouse the one who come from a big failure he was failed in 10 th as nee did no goo to any job he focused on his goal he become a success full man in the world so i like him soo much as i learn from him is failure is not a matter
+becouse the one who come from a big failure he was failed in 10 th as he did no go to any job he focused on his goal he become a success full man in the world so i like him soo much as i learn from him is failure is not a matter
+                        TELLING TO YOU
+everything is to make me as aa good problem solver i need all your knowlage to give it to mee